GermanBrainRot/Project-Galileo/README.md

 ## Back to Materialism!

 In [1996/97, Carlo Rovelli](https://arxiv.org/pdf/quant-ph/9609002) introduced the idea that descriptions of quantum systems could be observer-dependent.
-Here, "observer" does not refer to any "conscious" or "macroscopic" entity, but returns to the more sober and naturalistic meaning that the term used to have in physics prior to Quantum Mechanics - and which it still has in Special and General Relativity.
+Here, "observer" does not refer to any "conscious" or "macroscopic" entity, but returns to the more sober and naturalistic meaning that the term used to have in physics prior to Quantum Mechanics - and which it still has in Special and General  (think: "point of view", "perspective", "coordinate system").

 To motivate the idea of observer-dependence, he proposed a thought experiment which has since been [pointed out](https://arxiv.org/pdf/1710.07556) to be a restatement of the old thought experiment of Wigner's Friend.
 For the sake of clarity, I will therefore motivate Rovelli's idea starting from Wigner's Friend.